Peng-Rao/ACA_notes/main.typ

 + _Execution/effective address cycle (EX)_: The ALU operates on the operands prepared in the prior cycle, performing one of three functions, depending on the instruction type.
 + _Memory access (MEM)_: If the instruction is a load, the memory does a read using the effective address computed in the previous cycle.
 If it is a store, then the memory writes the data from the second register read from the register file using the effective address.
 + _Write-back cycle (WB)_: Write the result into the *register file*, whether it comes from the memory system (for a load) or from the ALU (for an ALU instruction).

+== Implementation of RISC-V processor --- Data Path The *Instruction Memory*(read-only memory) is separated from *Data Memory*.
+32 General-Purpose Registers organized in a *Register File(RF)* with 2 read ports and 1 write port.

+#figure(
+  image("figures/basic-implementation-risc-datapath.jpg", width: 80%),
+  caption: "Basic Implementation of a RISC Instruction Set", )

+#figure(
+  image("figures/implementation-risc-datapath.jpg", width: 80%),
+  caption: "A complete implementation of RISC-V data path", )